Sitemap

 3 min readJun 1, 2025

-It’s like two politicians screaming over each other on primetime,
+It’s like two politicians screaming over each other,

 each one red in the face, convinced they’re the chosen voice of biology.